ott-jax/ott/README.md

     -   The `sinkhorn_divergence` function in [sinkhorn_divergence.py](ott/tools/sinkhorn_divergence.py), implements the [unbalanced](https://arxiv.org/abs/1910.12958) formulation of the [Sinkhorn divergence](http://proceedings.mlr.press/v84/genevay18a.html), a variant of the Wasserstein distance that uses regularization and is computed by centering the output of `sinkhorn` when comparing two measures.

     -   The `Transport` class in [sinkhorn_divergence.py](ott/tools/transport.py), provides a simple wrapper to the `sinkhorn` function defined above when the user is primarily interested in computing and storing an OT matrix.

-_Disclaimer: this is not an official Google product._